chriswells0/freebsd-scripts/README.md

 ---

 [backup/configs](backup/configs) backs up common config files that may have been modified on the system.
 Includes /etc and /usr/local/etc from the host as well as from inside all jails.
-Also backs up configs for OSSEC and DKIM, if present.

 ---